Review: IcelandAir – Boston, MA to Reykjavík, Iceland

 I noticed other people’s TVs were working and they were scrolling through movie options while I was just bombarded with ads for Icelandic companies.
 I tried everything I could think of to make my TV work and resigned myself to asking a FA once we took off and reached cruising altitude when my Partner came in with an idea.

 My TV had been looping a 5 minute ad with a timer at the bottom.
 He had me wait until the end of the 5 minutes and then touch the screen at that moment and it worked.
 Wow.
 I worked in advertising and this is a horrible user experience, but I guess they need to get that ad money.
-It was nice that it was all for Icelandic companies instead of like gambling sites.
+I guess it was nice that it was all for Icelandic companies instead of like gambling sites.

 Once I had access to the entertainment system I saw that they had over 300+ shows to watch, 223 of which were in English, as well as 72 movies and lots of music and a map of where we are.
-Cool.
+Cool!

 I then put on my go-to brainless plane movie that is somehow on every plane I’ve been on for years, Godzilla vs Kong, and rested my eyes.
 About an hour after take off, FAs came around to give us drinks, which according to the in-flight magazine included water or juice while soda costs money.
 There were also snacks or food for purchase.

 About 1.5 hrs before landing, FAs came around the dark cabin offering water and I took some.
-I couldn’t sleep so I finished my bad monster movie and watched Dune until we got the landing announcement.
+I couldn’t sleep so I finished my bad monster movie and rewatched Dune until we got the landing announcement.
 At that time FAs came around to collect trash and we descended into Iceland!

 Reykjavík–Keflavík (KEF) Airport